 Counseling and Psychological Services

 University of Hartford’s Counseling and Psychological Services (CAPS) provides a range of short-term counseling services to the University community.
-Services are available to full-time undergraduate students at no additional cost.
-Part-time and graduate students may utilize CAPS services for a nominal fee.
+Services are available to both undergraduate and graduate students at no additional cost.

 Our clinical services include group and individual counseling/therapy.

-If you are interested in CAPS counseling/therapy, please call CAPS at 860.768.4482 (you may leave a confidential voicemail), or email office manager, Liz Inkel: email@example.com, or CAPS Director, Jeff Burda: firstname.lastname@example.org, and ask to schedule an initial phone screening.
+If you are interested in CAPS counseling/therapy, please call CAPS at 860.768.4482 (you may leave a confidential voicemail), or email CAPS Director, Jeff Burda: email@example.com, and ask to schedule an initial phone screening.
+Please include your name, student identification number, and days/times you are available.

 Students will complete a 15-30 minute confidential, mental health phone screening with one of our therapists.
 After the screening, CAPS will offer our best recommendations for care.
 Common recommendations include a course of brief individual therapy at CAPS and/or weekly group therapy, or a referral to a therapist off-campus.
 Regarding the latter, there are times when a student's service requests or treatment needs extend beyond that of which CAPS can offer.
 In such instances, CAPS staff will assist students in identifying referrals to off-campus providers or programs that can provide these services.

 CAPS staff also provides outreach and training to University faculty and staff on a variety of mental health topics including (but not limited to) suicide prevention, managing anxiety, and self-care.
-If you are interested in having CAPS visit, please complete an Outreach Request Form (ORF).
+If you are interested in having CAPS visit, please email CAPS Director, Jeff Burda: firstname.lastname@example.org.

 COVID-19 and CAPS